Shlok-Zanwar/SY-FDS-Programs/README.md

 # SY-FDS-Programs

-All of the data structure based programs of SY (Sem 3) DS :
+All of the data structure based programs of SY (Sem 3)
-  Array,
+### Data Structures
+  - Array
-  Linked list,
+  - Linked list
-  Stack,
-  Queue,
-  Hashing,
+  - Stack
+  - Queue
+  - Hashing
-  Search and sort
+  - Search and sort